 The Seville is a cabled wall hanging perfect to add some warmth to your home.
 It's designed by Roni Halloran, and is a great project for knitters who want to learn how to make cables.
 It's designed with Erika Knight Studio Linen, with two strands held together, so you can mix colors for a marled effect or use a single color.

-This is a Row House Tutorial Design, which means that it integrates our knitting skills video to teach you how to make cables.
+Our Row House Tutorial Design integrates our skills videos via hotlinks in the PDF to teach you how to make cables.
 It's great for newer knitters who are still learning new skills.

 Want the Kit?
 Go here.